telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-multicolumncomboboxcolumn.md

 * __Columns__: Gets the collection of GridViewColumns for the grid view in the editor's popup.
 This property was introduced with **R1 2020 SP1**.

+* __CanUserSearchInHiddenColumns__: Gets or sets value that indicates whether the search engine should search in hidden columns.
+This property was introduced with **R3 2020**.

 ## Setting up GridViewMultiColumnComboBoxColumn

 __Examples 1 and 2__ demonstrate how you can define some dummy data and set up a GridViewMultiColumnComboBoxColumn.
 The RadGridView is populated with a collection of Departments, each of which holds a collection of Employees.
 The Employees collection is set as the ItemsSource of the GridViewMultiColumnComboBoxColumn.